 Two ways to slice the cucumbers:

-We like the cucumbers thinly sliced in this salad.
+We like the cucumbers thinly sliced.
 You have two choices when slicing — use a sharp knife or use a mandoline slicer.
 If you have it, the mandoline really does wonders with making things go quickly.

 One tip: If you’re using a mandoline, buy yourself a kevlar glove.
 Some slicers come with an awkward attachment that’s supposed to hold whatever you’re slicing so you don’t have to.
 We’ve never really had much success with it, so we throw that part away and just use the glove, which protects your hand from being injured.